-Oakland Schools does not discriminate on the basis of sex, race, color, national origin, religion, height, weight, marital status, sexual orientation (sabject to the limits of applicable law), age, genetic information, or disability in its programs, services, activities or employment opportunities.
-Inquiries related to employment discrimination should be directed to the Director of Human Resources at 248,209,2059, 2111 Pontiac Lake Road, Waterford, MI 48328-2736.
-For all other inquiries related to discrimination, contact the Director of Legal Affairs at 248,209,2062, 2111 Pontiac Lake Road, Waterford, MI 48328-2736.
-Please notify as within 10 days if you require special arrangements.
+Oakland Schools does not discriminate on the basis of sex, race, color, national origin, religion, height, weight, married status, sexual orientation (subject to the limits of applicable law), age, genetic information, or disability in its programs, services, activities or employment opportunities.
+Inquiries related to employment discrimination should be directed to the Assistant Superintendent of Human Resources, Personnel Management and Labor Relations at 245,209,2429.
+Title IX compilaints should be directed to the Title IX Consultant at 248,209,2690.
+For all other inquiries related to discrimination, contact the Executive Director of Legal Affairs at 240,209,2692.
+All compilaints may be addressed to 2111 Pontiac Lake Road, Waterford, MI 49326-2736.

+Please notify us within 10 days if you require special arrangements.